mingtaiha/HealthAnalytics/4_data_collection/README4.txt

 Census 2010:
 We used Census-2010 data to estimate state-level population.
 We already exported what we needed and added the json data files here, but we included a document explaining our process.
 The link used to browse the Census data was: http://www.census.gov/data/developers/data-sets/decennial-census-data.html

+Aggregated_State_Tables:
 The folder Aggregated_State_Tables contain the data used by the application to display state level statistics in forms of pie charts and histograms

-The CDC and Census2010 data contains the data files to generate the Sample State Population

-The National Models contain the Health Models derived from National Level Data
+Simulations:
 The Simulations folder contains scripts that generate the sample, create the state level models. creates csv files that aggregate the different attributes of the simulated population on a state level, and creates csv files which return the percentage of the population of 'poor' health (Overweight/Obese, Hypertension, High Cholesterol)

+State Models:
-The State Models contain the Health Models derived from State Sample Simulations
+The State Models folder contain the Health Models derived from State Sample Simulations

+Summaries:
 The Summaries folder contain useful csv files that characterizes the performance of our model and data.

-Note:
+Notes:

-We manually downloaded these files and (in some cases) did some manual cleanup.
+- We manually downloaded these files and (in some cases) did some manual cleanup.
 Systematic ingestion and final filtering is done by the health model system seen in the code section.

+- The CDC and Census2010 data contains the data files to generate the Sample State Population

+- The National Models contain the Health Models derived from National Level Data